Business and Management

 Learning and assessment

-While every candidate’s exact experience will vary according to their particular discipline, topic and methodology, there are a number of common elements that all students will undertake:
+While every candidate’s experience will vary according to their particular discipline, topic and methodology, there are several elements that all will undertake:

-- undertaking an analytical review of the existing literature in your topic area to set the theoretical context for your work and help demonstrate the gap in knowledge you will address
+- undertaking a critical review of the existing literature in your topic area to set the theoretical context for your work and help demonstrate a gap in the existing body of work

-- developing and then implementing a rigorous and appropriate methodology for researching your topic
+- developing and implementing a rigorous and appropriate methodology for researching your topic

 - demonstrating that your research conforms to all relevant ethical codes of practice